How is a lawful and proper transfer of title to real estate to a purchaser effected?

 Almost all properties are registered in the Land Registry, Tingbogen (the records are now kept in digital form).
 Denmark has quite a complex, nationwide land registration system with a Court of Registration situated in Hobro, Jutland.
 In short, land registration allows for the public registration of property ownership, mortgages and securities and the protection of legal rights.

 All information in the register is available to the public.
-To register a right, the parties must make an application referring to the contract or a written deed to the Court of Registration.
-Both the seller and the buyer must sign the deed.
+To register a right, the parties must apply for registration of the right in question (eg a deed) to the Court of Registration.
+In the case of registration of property ownership, both the seller and the buyer must sign the deed.

-The legal stages of a transfer comprise an initial ‘promise to sell’ (promesse de vente), after which, if all the relevant conditions precedent are met satisfactorily (eg waiver applicable pre-emption rights), the parties will conclude a formal deed of sale before a notary public.
+The legal stages of a transfer comprise an initial ‘promise to sell’ (promesse de vente), after which, if all the relevant conditions precedent are met satisfactorily (eg waiver applicable pre-emption rights), the parties will conclude a formal deed of sale before a notary public (acte de vente notarié).

 Once a sale and purchase agreement is concluded in a notarial deed, the notary applies for registration of the change of ownership at the local court holding the land register for the property in question.
 Transfer of ownership takes place when the change of ownership has been registered in the land register.